open-source-labs/Chronos/examples/docker/README.md

 2. Verify that `@chronosmicro/tracker` is a dependency in each of the _books_, _customers_, _frontend_, and _orders_ folders (see the `package.json` in each folder).

-    - If the @chronosmicro/tracker dependency is listed as a **remote** npm package (i.e. `"@chronosmicro/tracker": "^12.0.1"`) and you've ran `npm install`, no further work is needed continue to step 3.  **However, confirm that the "@chronosmicro/tracker" you've installed from npm has the correct database names you will query later because the database automation will build from the npm installed version
+    - If the @chronosmicro/tracker dependency is listed as a **remote** npm package (i.e. `"@chronosmicro/tracker": "^12.0.1"`) and you've ran `npm install`, no further work is needed continue to step 3.  **However, confirm that the "@chronosmicro/tracker" you've installed from npm has the correct information which you will query later because the database automation will build from the npm installed version NOT the root directory level "chronos_npm_package"**

-    - If you have the dependency as `"@chronosmicro/tracker": "file:./chronos_npm_package"`, which is a **local** file, make sure to change the version from `"file:./chronos_npm_package"` to `"^12.0.1"` and run npm install.
+    - If you have the dependency as `"@chronosmicro/tracker": "file:./chronos_npm_package"`, which is a **local** file, make sure to change the version from `"file:./chronos_npm_package"` to `"^12.0.1"` and run npm install.  **Unless you are wanting to test local copies of the "Chronos_npm_package" file**

 3. With the terminal navigated to the the _examples/docker_ folder, run the command:

-> > > No working, installing VSC docker ext<<< --must have docker installed for this command to run

 ```
 docker-compose -f docker-compose.yml up